Osso/redbaron/docs/nodes_reference.rst

 SetAttr
 -------

-ClassNode is a CodeBlockNode which means its value attribute accepts a wide range of values, see :ref:`CodeBlockNode` for more information.
+ClassNode is a CodeBlockMixin which means its value attribute accepts a wide range of values, see :ref:`CodeBlockMixin` for more information.
 Most other attributes work as expected:

 .. ipython:: python